The

 is centered around where you have to fill up.

-I can confidently say that the 23 liter tank gives you
+I can confidently say that the 23 liter tank on the Tenere

 I rode from Somerset West to Gansbaai and on to Cape Agulhas,